 Available for NYC Professionals

 Professionals working with older adults might detect elder abuse but are often unsure of how to proceed in assessing and assisting the victims and their family members.
-NYCEAC has a team of specialists providing case consultation services to professionals on a range of elder abuse case-related issues.
+The NYC Elder Abuse Center (NYCEAC) has a team of specialists who provide case consultation services and support on a range of elder abuse-related issues.
+Specialists include forensic accountants, geriatricians, geropsychiatrists, social workers, and counselors.
+For concerned non-professionals in the lives of NYC-residing elder abuse victims, supportive counseling is provided through NYCEAC’s Helpline.

 - Fees?
 No fees.
 Elder abuse case consultation services are made possible through funding from the NYC Department for the Aging, and are thus offered free of charge.